 By Author: Warren Cariou

-W'daub Awae: Speaking True - a Kegedonce Press anthology- brings together some of Canada's strongest and best loved voices on the aboriginal writing scene.
+W'daub Awae: Speaking True - a Kegedonce Press anthology- brings together some of Canada's strongest and best loved voices on the Indigenous writing scene.
 Edited by Warren Cariou.
 It includes new writing by: Gregory Scofield, Richard Van Camp, Marilyn Dumont, Al Hunter, Joanne Arnott, Daniel Heath Justice and all your other favourite Kegedonce Press authors.
 Introduced and edited by the well-respected Warren Cariou, this anthology will become a classic in no time.

-This anthology is a celebration of those extraordinary successes that Kegedonce has had since 1993, and of the pivotal role it has played in the recent history of Canada's Aboriginal literature.
+This anthology is a celebration of those extraordinary successes that Kegedonce has had since 1993, and of the pivotal role it has played in the recent history of Canada's [Indigenous] literature.
 But for me, W'daub Awae is equally a pointer toward the future, a sign of the incredible diversity and vividness and powerful language that we can look forward to from Kegedonce in the years to come.
 Each piece represented here is only one small part of the extraordinary work that all of these writers will continue to produce in the future. (excerpt from Warren Cariou's intro to the collection)

 Warren Cariou has written fiction and nonfiction about his home community in northwestern Saskatchewan, including Lake of the Prairies, which won the Drainie-Taylor Prize and was nominated for several other prizes.
-He teaches Aboriginal literature at the University of Manitoba where he also directs the Centre for Creative Writing and Oral Culture.
+He teaches Indigenous literature at the University of Manitoba where he also directs the Centre for Creative Writing and Oral Culture.